Welcome! I’m Niamh Murphy. I write bestselling adventure books with lesbian main characters!

-I tell romantic stories of gripping adventure and epic fantasy.
-I explore historical settings, science fiction landscapes, and fantasy worlds.
+I tell romantic and exciting stories of gripping adventure and epic fantasy.
+I love to explore historical settings, science fiction landscapes, and fantasy worlds.
 My stories involve exciting characters such as knights, pirates, vampires, and mermaids.
 But I also tell more down-to-earth stories involving teenage angst, coming out, and exploring lesbian relationships for the first time.

-So, if you want to read about a lesbian in fiction, you are in the right place!
+So, if you want to read a gripping story with a lesbian main character, you are in the right place!

 More About Niamh Murphy

 When I was a child I would spend hours and hours patiently cutting up paper, folding, gluing, and stapling the sheets in order to turn my stories into books for my friends.

 There was nothing I enjoyed more than telling stories, writing little plays, or making up new ‘imagination games.’
 They would always involve an adventure of some kind, sometimes we were lost in an epic maze and had to find out way out, other times we were outlaws living in the forest and running from dangerous sentries on horseback.

 I played out stories in my head of knights on adventures, journeys into space, pirates, time-travellers, superheroes, samurais, other worlds, and different dimensions.

 Growing up in rural Wales gave me so much inspiration to fuel my imagination.
 There were dry-stone ruins hidden away in the woods, a great mysterious tower on the hill, fairy tale castles, and great mountains of dark slate.
 Not to mention the Welsh myths of dragons and knights we would be told in our school assemblies.